The Bankrate promise

 Net unrealized appreciation (NUA) and company stock in a 401(k)

-If you paid $20,000 for company stock and it’s now worth $100,000, the NUA is $80,000.
+For example, if you paid $20,000 for company stock and it’s now worth $100,000, the NUA is $80,000.

-“Net unrealized appreciation is a very powerful tool, if used correctly,” Landsberg says. “… So you can get creative and potentially have a pretty nice windfall if you use the NUA rules correctly.”
+“Net unrealized appreciation is a very powerful tool, if used correctly,” Landsberg says.
+“So you can get creative and potentially have a pretty nice windfall if you use the NUA rules correctly.”